Pain on the bottom of your foot can significantly alter your lifestyle.

 According to the Mayo Clinic, high-heeled shoes have been linked to the development of Morton’s neuroma.
 Many people experience relief by switching to lower heeled shoes with wider toe boxes.
 Sometimes corticosteroid injections or surgery may be necessary.

-Common treatment methods include custom orthotics, wearing shoes with a wider toe box, like Altras for example, and using metatarsal pads, which are placed under the ball of the foot and act to open the intermetatarsal space and reduce irritation of nerve tissue.
+Common treatment options include custom orthotics, wearing shoes with a wider toe box, and using metatarsal pads.
+These pads sit under the ball of the foot and help open up the space between the metatarsal bones, reducing irritation on the nerve.

 Sesamoiditis